-Are you required to approve them?
+Are we required to approve them?
 Must they be semi- annually reviewed?
-May you release them to the public?
-May you destroy them?
+May we release them to the public?
+May we destroy them?
 Yes, within 30 days or at the next subsequent meeting, whichever is later.
-A public body shall approve the minutes of its open meeting within 30 days after that meeting or at the public body's second No. Unlike the closed meeting requirement, OMA does not contain semi-annual review requirements Yes, must within ten days after minutes are approved.
+A public body shall approve the minutes of its open meeting within 30 days after that meeting or at the public body's second subsequent regular meeting, whichever is later.
+5 ILCS 120/2.06(b). semi-annual review requirements for open meeting minutes. after minutes are approved.
 The minutes of meetings open to the public shall be available for public inspection within 10 days after the approval of such minutes by the public body.
-Beginning July 1, 2006, at the time it complies with other requirements of this subsection, a public body that has a website that the full-time staff of the public body maintains shall post the minutes of a regular meeting of its governing body open to the public on the public body's website within 10 days after the approval of the minutes by the public body.
-Beginning July 1, 2006, any minutes of meetings open to the public posted on the public body's website shall remain posted on No. There is no OMA provision permitting the destruction of open meeting minutes, and they must be preserved unless the State Local Records Commission has given permission to destroy them.
-If a public body would like to destroy open meeting minutes, then it must comply with the
+Beginning July 1, 2006, at the time it complies with other requirements of this subsection, a public body that has a website that the full-time staff of the public body maintains shall post the minutes of a regular meeting of its governing body open to the public on the public body's they must be preserved unless the State Local Records Commission has given permission to destroy them.
+If a public body would like to destroy open meeting minutes, then it must comply with the LRA and work with its Local Records Commission.
+It is highly unlikely, however, that the Local Records Commission would approve of their destruction.